-Emotional Intelligence or EQ has been a thriving concept since Daniel Goleman’s bestselling book Emotional Intelligence: Why It Can Matter More Than IQ which was published and has been a great hit since 1995.
+Emotional Intelligence or EQ has been a thriving concept since Daniel Goleman’s bestselling book Emotional Intelligence: Why It Can Matter More Than IQ which was published in 1995 and has been a great hit since.

-Consider the education systems and that for decades upon decades have used IQ (Intelligence Quotient) as a basis for the person’s intelligence.
+Consider the education systems and that for almost a century have used IQ, which stands for intelligence quotient as a basis for measuring someone’s intelligence.

 Acceptance & Detachment from Thoughts & Emotions